supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     ![In the "Boards">"Work Items" window, click on "New work item" >Epic](images/m1/az-400_m01_t2_s2.png)

 1. In the **Enter title** textbox, type **Product training**.

 1. In the upper left corner, select the **Unassigned** entry and, in the dropdown list, select your user account in order to assign the new work item to yourself.
+If your name doesn't appear to start with, begin typing your name and click **Search**.

 1. Next to the **Area** entry, select the **eShopOnWeb** entry and, in the dropdown list, select **EShop-WEB**.
 This will set the **Area** to **eShopOnWeb\EShop-WEB**.

 1. Next to the **Iteration** entry, select the **eShopOnWeb** entry and, in the dropdown list, select **Sprint 2**.
 This will set the **Iteration** to **eShopOnWeb\Sprint 2**.

 1. Click **Save** to finalize your changes. **Do not close it**.

     ![Enter previously shown information and click "Save" in Epic window](images/m1/az-400_m01_t2_s7.png)